SmarDex-Ecosystem/usdn-contracts/whitepaper/glossary.typ

     key: "bad_debt",
     short: "bad debt",
     description: [
-      Bad debt is a mechanism in leverage trading, when the borrowed amount is worth more than the value of the collateral.
-The value will be a loss for the protocol instead of the owner of the position becoming insolvent.
+      The bad debt is the amount of borrowed assets that cannot be reimbursed by the collateral.
+This value will be a loss for the protocol as the losses of the position are greater than the collateral it contained.
     ],
   ),
 )